Ministry of Rural Development (India)

 The Ministry of Rural Development, a branch of the Government of India, is entrusted with the task of accelerating the socio-economic development of rural India.
 Its focus is on special rural grants for health and education, piped filtered drinking water programs, public and affordable housing programs, public work programs and grants for rural roads and infrastructure.
 It also provides special grants to rural local bodies.

-On 7 July 2021, during the first cabinet reshuffle of the Second Modi ministry, Giriraj Singh replaced Narendra Singh Tomar as the Minister of Rural Development.
+The current minister is Shivraj Singh Chouhan who has been in office since 10 June 2024, while the ministers of state are Chandra Sekhar Pemmasani and Kamlesh Paswan.

+History

+On 31 March 1952, the Community Projects Administration was established under the Planning Commission to manage programs for community development.
+The community development program, which began on 2 October 1952 marked a significant step in rural development history.
+Over time, this program went through several changes and was overseen by different government bodies.

+In October 1974, the Department of Rural Development was created as part of the Ministry of Food and Agriculture.
+Then, on 18 August 1979, it became its own Ministry called the Ministry of Rural Reconstruction.
+This ministry was later renamed the Ministry of Rural Development on 23 January 1982.
+In January 1985, it was once again made a department under the Ministry of Agriculture and Rural Development, which was later renamed the Ministry of Agriculture in September 1985.

+On 5 July 1991, the department was upgraded back to a Ministry called the Ministry of Rural Development.
+A new department, the Department of Wasteland Development was established under this Ministry on 2 July 1992.
+In March 1995, the Ministry was renamed as Ministry of Rural Areas and Employment, which included three departments namely the Department of Rural Employment and Poverty Alleviation, Rural Development and Wasteland Development.

+Again, in 1999 the Ministry of Rural Areas and Employment was once again renamed as Ministry of Rural Development.

 Departments

 The ministry has two departments: the Department of Rural Development and the Department of Land Resources.
 Each is headed by a senior civil servant designated as the Secretary of the Department.
-Anita Choudhry is the secretary of Land Resources and Jugal Kishore Mahapatra, a senior bureaucrat from Odisha, is the secretary of the Ministry of Rural Development.
+Anita Choudhry is the secretary of Land Resources and Shri Shailesh Kumar Singh, is the secretary of the Ministry of Rural Development.

 Department of Rural Development

-The department run three national-level schemes: Pradhan Mantri Gram Sadak Yojana (PMGSY) for rural roads development, Swarnajayanti Gram Swarozgar Yojana (SGSY) rural employment and for rural housing, Pradhan Mantri Awas Yojana It handles the administration of District Rural Development Agency (DRDA), and has three autonomous organisations under it:
+The department run three national-level schemes: Pradhan Mantri Gram Sadak Yojana (PMGSY) for rural roads development, Deendayal Antyodaya Yojana - National Rural Livelihood mission (DAY-NRLM) for self employment, Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) for rural employment and for rural housing, Pradhan Mantri Awaas Yojana - Gramin It handles the administration of District Rural Development Agency (DRDA), and has three autonomous organisations under it: